hoteltonight/HTKit/HTKitDemo/Pods/HTRasterView/README.md

     - (UIEdgeInsets)capEdgeInsets;
     - (BOOL)useMinimumFrameForCaps;

-You can specify if you want drawing to occur synchronously on the main thread:
+You can specify if you want drawing to occur synchronously on the main thread (async doesn't work with nesting):

     @property (nonatomic, assign) BOOL drawsOnMainThread;